 Moving to a new country, whether it be for work, with family, or otherwise, especially one as culturally different as Japan, always comes with its challenges.
 Alongside wrapping your head around things like visas and the relocation process itself, you also have natural disasters and traditions far removed from your own to also contend with.
 In a bid to shed some light and to make it seem perhaps a little less daunting, we’ve narrowed down some of the most important things worth making yourself aware of before taking the leap to Japan.
 Here are 7 things you need to know before moving to Japan.

 As with many other countries, if you hope to move to Japan to live and work on a temporary or permanent basis, you will first need to gain the correct visa to allow you to do so.
 In fact, it is illegal to work in Japan without the correct visa, no matter how informal or temporary the work may be.
 Don’t risk arrest, detention or any heavy fines – get your visa application process started as early as you possibly can to avoid any complications.
 If you have any doubts about whether you are eligible to enter Japan, you can contact a Japanese Embassy.

-Once your visa application has been accepted and you arrive in Japan with your appropriate paperwork, you will be issued with your Japan Residence Card.
+Once your visa application has been accepted and you arrive in Japan with your appropriate paperwork, you will be issued your Japan Residence Card.
 This card is essentially your official ID in Japan, and it is required by law to be carried with you at all times.
 Your Japan Residence Card is required for almost everything, including registering for health insurance, getting a cell phone plan, signing up for a gym membership, as well as for entering and leaving the country.
 In fact, the card essentially serves as your visa as well as your new ID.

 For a country that boasts a population of approximately 127 million people, Japan has a surprisingly low crime rate.
 In fact, it has one of the lowest crime rates in the world and is frequently ranked among the top 10 safest countries in the world to live in, with Tokyo and Osaka frequently ranked highly as two of the safest cities to live in.
 Any organized crime syndicates are actually mildly legitimate, regulated and monitored by the government.